 - Select “SportFlex™ Iron-On” as your material in Design Space

 - Place material with plastic side up on the garment

-- Iron on
+- Iron on or press cloth

 - Use the cool peel technique